zdravkov/kendo-docs/getting-started/bootstrapper.md

         <img class="thumbnail" src="#: images.thumbnail.url #" alt="">
     </script>

-Last, open up the `app.js` file and replace all the JavaScript with this snippet.
+Open up the `app.js` file and replace all the JavaScript with this snippet.

     $(function() {
       $("#listview").kendoListView({